ajiangsfu/PRPS/README.md

-4. Self-learning
+4. self-training
 ----------------

-    self-learning algorithm (Jiang et al., 2020) is to identify cases in an unlabeled high dimensional data set that can be confidently classified and to use those cases as pseudo training data thereby allowing classification of all cases in the cohort.
+    self-training algorithm (Jiang et al., 2020) is to identify cases in an unlabeled high dimensional data set that can be confidently classified and to use those cases as pseudo training data thereby allowing classification of all cases in the cohort.
 Classification scores are calculated with PRPS (Ennishi et al., 2019) or PS formula (Golub et al., 1999), and probability calculation is based on empirical Bayes method with score distribution parameters from the pseudo training data.
 We make binary classification calls based on cutoff on probabilities with default 0.9.
 In addition, classification based on theoretical cutoff 0 is also provided.

 #### References:

-Jiang A, Hilton LK, Tang J, Rushton CK, Grande BM, Scott DW, Morin RD, Self-learning binary classification and its application to cancer gene expression data (in preparation)
+Jiang A, Hilton LK, Tang J, Rushton CK, Grande BM, Scott DW, Morin RD, Robust gene expression-based classification of cancers without normalization (Submitted)

 Ennishi D, Jiang A, Boyle M, Collinge B, Grande BM, Ben-Neriah S, Rushton C, Tang J, Thomas N, Slack GW, Farinha P, Takata K, Miyata-Takata T, Craig J, Mottok A, Meissner B, Saberi S, Bashashati A, Villa D, Savage KJ, Sehn LH, Kridel R, Mungall AJ, Marra MA, Shah SP, Steidl C, Connors JM, Gascoyne RD, Morin RD, Scott DW.
 Double-Hit Trait Expression Signature Defines a Distinct Subgroup of Germinal Center B-Cell-Like Diffuse Large B-Cell Lymphoma.
 Journal of Clinical Oncology 37, no. 3 (January 20, 2019) 190-201.
 DOI: 10.1200/JCO.18.01583